 Travis' research explores the genetic and molecular control of cell communication during development using the fruit fly as a model.

-Dr Francine Marques
+A/Professor Francine Marques

 Francine's research interests include finding new therapies and early markers to prevent cardiovascular disease, in particular high blood pressure and heart failure.

 Professor Dustin Marshall

 Dustin is an evolutionary ecologist who is seeking to improve our understanding of how energy moves through biological systems.

 Mike and his research group evolve populations of microbes in a variety of laboratory environments, with the goal to understand how organisms adapt to better fit their environment.

 Matt’s research utilizes experimental studies of behaviour in conjunction with modern genomic techniques to understand the phenotypic and genotypic dynamics of ecological speciation, evolutionary innovation, and convergent evolution in fish communities.

 Professor Melodie McGeoch

 Deputy Research Director